antvis/G6/docs/manual/FAQ/multi-line.en.md

 ---
 title: Multiple Edges between Two Nodes
-order: 4
+order: 7
 ---

 ## Problem
-For such a data below, how to link two nodes with multiple edges?
+For such a data below, how to display multiple edges between two nodes by G6?

 ```javascript
 const data = {